ProlificsPanther/Docker-Panther/README.md

     OR
     lynx localhost:8080/PantherDemo/customer

- * * Please access the following URL from an OS with UI enabled:

-  * You may accees the Panther Web application from a UI browser like this.
-(IP):8080/PantherDemo/PantherDemo/login
+  * You may accees the Panther Web application from a UI browser like this. <IP>:8080/PantherDemo/PantherDemo/login

-Note: This will only work if you've enabled port 8080 on your host system to communicate externally.
+Note: Port 8080 on your host system must be enabled to communicate externally.

-  Recall the URL with the screen name that you ran the migration utility on the browser to see the changes

 # To access the image from Openshift:
 1) Create a Project